-When the conditions are favourable this is an amazing dive!
+When the conditions are favorable this is an amazing dive!
 When descending, at around 15mts deep on the mast, we can observe the entire ship and all of its life.
 On the bridge and superior deck area, we can enter and explore the ship from the inside.
 There are big openings in case we need to leave quickly.

 The entrance on the inferior decks is only advisable to more experienced divers as they are deeper smaller spaces with no light, that require good buoyancy control in order to not raise sediments that can further compromise the visibility.
 Flashlight use is mandatory.

-Be advised that after the strong storms is 2016 this shipwreck was broken in half, however it is still an ex-libris of diving.
+Be advised that after the strong storms is 2016 this shipwreck was broken in half, however, it is still an ex-libris of diving.

 -- Photos By: Claudio Dias, Miguel Miranda, Pedro Bernardo, Rui Luís